harvard-dce/mh-opsworks-recipes/README.md

   version, following [semver](http://semver.org).
 * Rebase develop onto master (just to be sure).
 * Cut an RC tag and link that into your staging cluster.
-Annotate the tag to reference the matterhorn tag this is meant to work with.
+Annotate the tag to reference the opencast tag this is meant to work with.
 * QA.
 When QA passes,
 * Merge the RC tag into master,
 * Tag the release on master based on the RC tag